Jonathan-Racaud/LADF/Specification.md

-# LaDoc - Specification
+# LADF - Specification
 ## What is it?
-It is a specification for a Language Agnostic Documentation Format.
+It is a specification for a Language Agnostic Documentation Format pronounced lad-ef.

 It takes its inspiration and initial format idea from the [COD](https://github.com/namuol/codhttps://github.com/namuol/cod) specification.